 Guarantees.
-At December 31, 2021, Howmet had outstanding bank guarantees related to tax matters, outstanding debt, workers' compensation, environmental obligations, energy contracts, and customs duties, among others.
-The total amount committed under these guarantees, which expire at various dates between 2022 and 2040, was \$15 at December 31, 2021.
+At December 31, 2022, Howmet had outstanding bank guarantees related to tax matters, outstanding debt, workers' compensation, environmental obligations, and customs duties, among others.
+The total amount committed under these guarantees, which expire at various dates between 2023 and 2040, was \$13 at December 31, 2022.

-Pursuant to the Separation and Distribution Agreement, dated as of October 31, 2016, between Howmet and Alcoa Corporation, Howmet was required to provide certain guarantees for Alcoa Corporation, which had a fair value of \$6 and \$12 at December 31, 2021 and 2020, respectively, and were included in Other noncurrent liabilities and deferred credits in the

-Consolidated Balance Sheet.
+Pursuant to the Separation and Distribution Agreement, dated as of October 31, 2016, between Howmet and Alcoa Corporation, Howmet was required to provide certain guarantees for Alcoa Corporation, which had a fair value of \$6 at both December 31, 2022 and 2021, and were included in Other noncurrent liabilities and deferred credits in the Consolidated Balance Sheet.
 The remaining guarantee, for which the Company and Arconic Corporation are secondarily liable in the event of a payment default by Alcoa Corporation, relates to a long-term energy supply agreement that expires in 2047 at an Alcoa Corporation facility.
 The Company currently views the risk of an Alcoa Corporation payment default on its obligations under the contract to be remote.
-The Company and Arconic Corporation are required to provide a guarantee up to an estimated present value amount of approximately \$1,406 and \$1,398 at December 31, 2021 and 2020, respectively, in the event of an Alcoa Corporation payment default.
-In December 2020 and again in December 2021, a surety bond with a limit of \$80 relating to this guarantee was obtained by Alcoa Corporation to protect Howmet's obligation.
+The Company and Arconic Corporation are required to provide a guarantee up to an estimated present value amount of approximately \$1,040 and \$1,406 at December 31, 2022 and 2021, respectively, in the event of an Alcoa Corporation default.
+In December 2020, December 2021, and December 2022, a surety bond with a limit of \$80 relating to this guarantee was obtained by Alcoa Corporation to protect Howmet's obligation.
 This surety bond will be renewed on an annual basis by Alcoa Corporation.

 Letters of Credit.
-The Company has outstanding letters of credit, primarily related to workers' compensation, environmental obligations, and leasing obligations.
-The total amount committed under these letters of credit, which automatically renew or expire at various dates, mostly in 2022, was \$119 at December 31, 2021.
+The Company has outstanding letters of credit, primarily related to workers' compensation, environmental obligations, and insurance obligations.
+The total amount committed under these letters of credit, which automatically renew or expire at various dates, mostly in 2023, was \$120 at December 31, 2022.

-Pursuant to the Separation and Distribution Agreements between the Company and Arconic Corporation and between the Company and Alcoa Corporation, the Company is required to retain letters of credit of \$53 (which are included in the \$119 in the above paragraph) that had previously been provided related to the Company, Arconic Corporation, and Alcoa Corporation workers' compensation claims that occurred prior to the respective separation transactions of April 1, 2020 and November 1, 2016.
+Pursuant to the Separation and Distribution Agreements between the Company and Arconic Corporation and between the Company and Alcoa Corporation, the Company is required to retain letters of credit of \$53 (which are included in the \$120 in the above paragraph) that had previously been provided related to the Company, Arconic Corporation, and Alcoa Corporation workers' compensation claims that occurred prior to the respective separation transactions of April 1, 2020 and November 1, 2016.
 Arconic Corporation and Alcoa Corporation workers' compensation and letters of credit fees paid by the Company are proportionally billed to, and are reimbursed by, Arconic Corporation and Alcoa Corporation, respectively.
-Also, the Company was required to provide letters of credit for certain Arconic Corporation environmental obligations and, as a result, the Company has \$17 of outstanding letters of credit relating to such liabilities (which are included in the \$119 in the above paragraph).
-Less than \$1 of these outstanding letters of credit are pending cancellation and will be deemed cancelled once returned by the beneficiary.
+Also, the Company was required to provide letters of credit for certain Arconic Corporation environmental obligations and, as a result, the Company has \$17 of outstanding letters of credit relating to such liabilities (which are also included in the \$120 in the above paragraph).
 Arconic Corporation has issued surety bonds to cover these environmental obligations.
 Arconic Corporation is being billed for these letter of credit fees paid by the Company and will reimburse the Company for any payments made under these letters of credit.

 Surety Bonds.
-The Company has outstanding surety bonds primarily related to tax matters, contract performance, workers' compensation, environmental-related matters, and customs duties.
-The total amount committed under these annual surety bonds, which expire and automatically renew at various dates, primarily in 2022 and 2023, was \$47 at December 31, 2021.
+The Company has outstanding surety bonds primarily related to tax matters, contract performance, workers' compensation, environmental-related matters, energy contracts, and customs duties.
+The total amount committed under these annual surety bonds, which expire and automatically renew at various dates, primarily in 2023 and 2024, was \$43 at December 31, 2022.